bitcoinbrisbane/hypepool/README.md

 ## web frontend

 To support the project, we'll be stripping out full-featured web frontend as a standalone project which can be purchased to support the development.
-Still, the user can implement his own web-frontend using the API.
+Still, the user can implement their own web-frontend using the API.

 ## FAQ